charliehpearce/crypto-exchange-arb/README.md

-Cross cryptocurrency exchange arbitage system
+# Cross cryptocurrency exchange arbitage system

-Historical data can be aqquired from http://www.cryptodatadownload.com/
+Still in early development.

+Currently stores streams from websockets in a redis sorted list for data ingestion

+To do:
+[ ] Analytics engine for actions
+[ ] Add more exchanges
+[ ] Current holdings